CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization.md

 Besides the surrounding of curly braces, all standard math rules apply.
 The standard math operators (`+`, `-`, `*`, `/`)  and the modulo operator (`%`)
 are available.
-Note that if a value does not exists or does not contain a numeric value, it will behave as the value zero.
+Note that if a value does not exists or does not contain a numeric value, it will behave as if its value were zero.

 ## Conditional statements

 One of the key concepts of any programming language are conditional statements.
-A conditional block always starts with the {if} keyword (always with the curly braces) followed by the statement that is tested.
+A conditional block always starts with the {if} keyword (always between curly braces) followed by the statement that is evaluated.
 A conditional block always ends with the if closing tag {/if}.
 A conditional block is only executed if the statement in the {if} part is true.